 Here you can find and download a variety of information and support materials to help you develop your new Cochrane review.

-How do I access my RevMan5 file to work on my review?
+Where do I work on my review?

 Methodological Expectations of Cochrane Intervention Reviews (MECIR)

 The Cochrane Collaboration’s Methodological Expectations of Cochrane Intervention Reviews (MECIR) project has developed two sets of standards for the conduct (e.g. methodology) and reporting (writing) of Cochrane reviews of interventions.
 When developing your protocol (and subsequent review) please refer to these standards.

 In your full review you will need to implement the GRADE approach; and use GRADEpro to assess the quality of the evidence and prepare a Summary of findings (SoF) table(s) to import into your review.
 Information about Summary of Findings can be found in Chapters 11 and 14 of the Cochrane Handbook.
 The Cochrane Consumers and Communication group has produced two helpful resources for creating Summary of findings tables and for understanding the GRADE approach.
 Additionally, Cochrane Training has a series of webinars on GRADE.